voiceinthedark/learninglogs/Readme.md

-## Learning Log - A Web app using django framework
+## Learning Log - A Blogging Web app using django framework

 #### Description
-A small web app for practicing making web applications, in python using the [django framework](https://www.djangoproject.com/)
+A small web app for practicing making web applications,
+in python using the [django framework](https://www.djangoproject.com/)